xquyvu/ez-expense/README.md

   <img src="assets/video_thumbnail.png" alt="Product Demo Video" width="400">
 </a>

-## Installation and run for development
+## Installation

+### Recommended way

+TIP: You can ask Copilot to do it for you by giving it the link to this repo and asking it to set up the project.

 ```bash
 git clone https://github.com/xquyvu/ez-expense.git